Stanislavmc/learning/README.md

 # learning
-There will be the "hello world" like code, where I'm learning how to use new technologies
+There will be the "Wello World" like code, where I'm learning how to use new technologies.